prettier/prettier/docs/configuration.md

 ## EditorConfig

 If `options.editorconfig` is `true` and an [`.editorconfig` file](https://editorconfig.org/) is in your project, Prettier will parse it and convert its properties to the corresponding Prettier configuration.
-This configuration will be overridden by `.prettierrc`, etc.
+Prettier supports several common EditorConfig properties, as well as custom ones — prefixed with `prettier/` and converted to snake case — for all Prettier options.
+This can prevent the need for separate `.editorconfig` and `.prettierrc`, etc. files.

+If the EditorConfig property corresponding to a Prettier option and the prefixed version of that option are both present (e.g. both `quote_type = single` and `prettier/single_quote = true`), the prefixed version will take precedence in the case of a conflict.
+Similarly, any options present in `.prettierrc`, etc. override anything set via `.editorconfig`.
+To avoid confusion and accidental conflicts, it is best to ensure that each Prettier option is only set once.

 Here’s an annotated description of how different properties map to Prettier’s behavior: